To avoid the big, scary working world, many people consider going back to school and asking themselves – Is an MBA worth it?

 Graduate school is not easy, and you could be biting off more than you can chew, especially if you have other time-consuming responsibilities.

-The availability of time is another obstacle for settled people who wish to go back to school for an MBA.
+Time availability is another obstacle for settled people who wish to go back to school for an MBA.
 Even if you are committed to the decision, it can derail other aspects of your life.
 Eventually, you will realize that it wasn’t a good decision.

 So, the will and dedication aside, think whether or not you have the free time to go back to business school for a year or two.
-If you’re married, it becomes tough to come to terms with business school and your married life.
+It becomes tough to come to terms with business school and your married life if you're married.
 Maintaining a proper balance between the two get tough.

 Coursera offers hundreds of classes taught by some of the top Ivy League professors from around the world.
-So you know that you’re getting the best information.
+So you are assured that you’re getting the best information.
 These classes will teach you what you need to learn, and they cost thousands of dollars less than a traditional University.

 So, as in any other decision related to courses and degrees, it is much better to explore all the possible options.
-Zero in on the pros and cons of each before you make your mind up of investing the money.
+Zero in on each of your pros and cons before you make your mind up of investing the money.

-After all, Business school is going to be expensive, and you should try to find out alternative options unless it is necessary to go back to university.
+After all, Business schools will be expensive, and you should try to find alternative options unless it is necessary to go back to university.

 If you’re going back to school for an MBA solely to boost your resume, make sure that the schools you’re applying to are accredited.
-If your choice of school suffers from a bad reputation, it could hinder your job search instead of helping it.
+If your school choice suffers from a bad reputation, it could hinder your job search instead of helping it.

 Do some serious research beforehand and make sure that your degree will lift you during the interview process.
 Like every other life commitment, you want to consider the pros and cons of a Master’s program.